steveyko/steveyko.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the top of the page
 ---

 I generally work in the area of systems.
 My research currently focuses on improving the reliability